-- Benefit from the opportunity to attend research seminars and guest lectures from the Law School, which will provide you with unique insights into current legal issues.
+- Benefit from the opportunity to attend our Research Seminar Series, which will provide you with unique insights into current legal issues.

-- Have the chance to participate in student academic events organised by Lawyers without Borders and the Model United Nations Society.
+- Have the chance to participate in student academic events organised by Lawyers without Borders.

 - Have the opportunity to develop a professional network among many other international students, some of them being already engaged in an international career.

-- Benefit from an unrivalled knowledge in Public International Law, being taught by world-class lecturers with world-leading research credentials, e.g. Programme Director Dr Irène Couzigou, who before coming to Aberdeen, researched and taught in the field of Public International Law at renowned universities in France and Germany.
+- Benefit from an unrivalled knowledge in Public International Law, being taught by world-class lecturers with world-leading research credentials.

 - Work in small seminar groups, meaning you will have access to teaching staff whenever you need.

-The University also has a leading Law careers service that organises events focused on providing you with the additional skills needed to make the most of your career potential.
+The University also has a leading Careers and Employability Service that organises events focused on providing you with the additional skills needed to make the most of your career potential.